Azure/portaldocs/portal-sdk/generated/top-extensions-performance.md

 <a name="v2-targets-get-extension-building-using-v2-targets"></a>
 ## Get extension building using V2 targets

 - Remove all `<TypeScriptCompile>` elements from the csproj.
-Do not remove the `<SvgTypeScriptCompile>` tags.
+Do not remove the `<SvgTs>` tags.
 If you use Visual Studio and want to see TypeScript files in the Solution Explorer, you should instead change the element names to None or Content.
 - Remove all TypeScript and PDL MSBuild properties from the csproj.
 These include:

 ```xml